SteadyGiant/nj-school-funding-scraper/README.md

 I can't download the whole thing in one go, and I don't feel like clicking through 24 pages and copy+pasting each one into a spreadsheet, so scrape I shall!

+## Results

+The full dataset is in the `data/` folder.
+It contains funding scenarios for all school districts in NJ.

 ## Issues

 This website is dynamically generated ("Javascript is modifying the state of the DOM"), so `rvest`'s functions cannot extract the data. [`rdom`](https://github.com/cpsievert/rdom) takes care of this.